 As for the cost of hair, you have options.
 Glam Seamless offers eight individual wefted 20-inch hand-tied weft bundles, starting at $399.
 Dallas-based Lustro Hair also offers hand-tied bundles in a variety of lengths, starting at $145.
 If you're unsure about what hair to invest in, talk with your stylist.
 They can offer guidance and even provide the hair for your appointment.

 Do Hand-Tied Extensions Work Well With All Hair Types?

-Johnson recommends hand-tied extensions for people with straight to wavy hair types because the beads will lay flatter against the scalp, and detangling can be done closer to the root, just below the beads.
+Johnson recommends hand-tied hair extensions for people with straight to wavy hair textures because the beads will lay flatter against the scalp, and detangling can be done closer to the root, just below the beads.
 Tape-ins also work well with straight to wavy hair types and offer natural-looking results.
 For curlier hair textures, she recommends sewn-in wefts.